falconmick/tdd-demo/packages/slide/slides.md

 <h2 v-click style="position: absolute;top: 60%;">PR Failed</h2>

 <!--
-Nevertheless, I would work late and add some basic tests that would cover all the new code, check in my PR and head home late for the weekend.
-It didn't help my morale when I came early that next monday and the first thing I see is a review for obvious bug I had missed.
+Nevertheless, you work late and add some basic tests that would cover all the new code, check in the PR and head home for a late start to the weekend.
+It didn't help morale when you came early that next monday and the first thing you see is a review the for obvious bug that was missed.

 {click}

-I shouldn't have bothered staying late as my PR is now going to take a hot minute to fix and by then all the other developers will be busy working on their changes so my code won't get another review until well after lunch.
+It feels like you shouldn't have bothered staying late as now the PR is now going to take a hot minute to fix and by then all the other developers will be busy working on their changes so this pull request isn't seeing any more reviews until well into the afternoon.

 -->